-I.D.2.d) security and safety measures appropriate to the participating site: and. ^(Core)

-- I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core)

-- I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+(Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
 It should be structured to optimize education for all learners present. - I.E.1.
 Fellows should contribute to the education of residents in core programs, if present.
-(Core) - I.E.1.a) The education of other learners must not dilute the educational experience of the program's fellows.
+(Core) - I.E.1.a) The presence of other learners, and health care professionals, including residents from other specialties, subspecialty fellows, PhD students, and nurse practitioners, must not interfere with the appointed fellows' education.
+(Core) - I.E.1.b) The fellows must not dilute or detract from the educational opportunities available to residents in the core diagnostic radiology residency program.
 (Core)